JuliaLogging/LoggingExtras.jl/README.md

 ┌ Debug: This message will log since we're overriding the global Info default log level └ @ Main REPL[33]:2
 ```
+This is roughly complementary to the `MinLevelFilterLogger`.
+The `MinLevelFilterLogger` lets you effectively *raise* the level of any logger it wraps to meet the level you specify.
+The `LevelOverrideLogger` lets you *lower* (or *raise*) the level of the wrapped logger as it bypasses checks on it entirely.

 # Utilities